zxsRambo/competition/README.md

 > python run_by_signal_plan.py

 ### How to implement a control algorithm
-Finally, a more complex control algorithm (SOTL[2]: Self-Organizing Trafc Light Control) is provided for your reference.
+Firstly, a control algorithm named Self-Organizing Trafc Light Control (SOTL[2]) is provided for your reference.

 > python run_by_control.py

+Secondly, a reinforcement learning algorithm based on DQN is also provided.
+The state representation, reward function, and the network structure are just simple examples for your reference.

+> python run_by_rl.py

 [1] [TheWebConf 2019] CityFlow: A Multi-Agent Reinforcement Learning Environment for Large Scale City Traffic Scenario